Ve'ondre Mitchell

-Ve'ondre Mitchell (born April 13, 2004) is an American internet personality, recording artist, and activist.
+Ve'ondre Mitchell (born April 13, 2004) is an American influencer, activist and recording artist.
 She co-created the 2024 song "It Girl (Fan Remix)" with Aliyah's Interlude, which received over 3.5 million streams on Spotify.
 Mitchell served as a Youth Ambassador for the Human Rights Campaign in 2021 and was featured in GLAAD's 20 Under 20 List.
 She was nominated for "TikTok Queer Advocate of the Year" at the 32nd GLAAD Media Awards.

 Early life

 Ve'ondre Mitchell was born in Snohomish County, Washington.
 She is of Latin American and African-American heritage.
 Mitchell came out to her mother as transgender when she was seven years old.

 She attended Glacier Peak High School in Snohomish, where she led the school's Black Student Union.
 Mitchell has said she grew up in a small town that was majority white, and sometimes felt she needed to hide her Black identity.